 Simple As That’s lightweight mineral vegan sunscreens contain organic, natural ingredients.
 Offering UVA and UVB protection, the creams have zinc oxide as their core ingredients with other natural ingredients including green tea and raspberry seed oil.
 The difference between the two sunscreen options is that the main sunscreen includes raspberry oil and the children’s version includes chamomile oil instead which their site says is more suited for children’s delicate skin.

-Both Simple As That zinc sunscreens are reef safe sunscreens and, although they are gently fragranced, the smell is from a vegetable-based fragrance so the very slight smell is all natural.
+Both Simple As That zinc sunscreens are reef safe sunscreens and, although they are gently fragranced, the smell is from a vegetable-based fragrance so the very slight smell is all-natural.

-Sun and Earth zinc sunscreen
+Sun and Earth zinc sunscreen review

 These Sun and Earth Natural Zinc tinted pots of sun cream are SPF 30 and they come in three colours.
 You can buy them here from Nourished Life

 I am SO excited to have found this product and it will forever be in my beach bag from now on.
 It is one of the best all natural sunscreen discoveries that I’ve made since I arrived in Australia!

 Sun and Earth Natural Zinc promise their sunscreen will ‘nourish, tint and protect’ your skin from the physical effects of the sun.
 Because the creams contain coconut, cacao and olive oils, you can be sure your skin will feel soft and moisturised.
 The zinc oxide protects with a physical barrier from UVA and UVB rays and they offer SPF 30.